-By 1976, things were going well at the Ocean Way garage, with sessions around the clock.
-Unfortunately, trying to keep a low profile while running a commercial studio in a quiet residential neighborhood proved to be much more tricky.
 As fate would have it, a lease was about to expire for Studio B in the United building.
-When Mr. Sides approached his friend about leasing the studio, Bill offered him a "sweetheart deal" on the space.
-Mr. Sides quickly redesigned and rebuilt the Studio B control room, and moved all his equipment in.
-Studio B was an astounding acoustic space and Mr. Sides was thrilled.
+When Sides approached his friend about leasing the studio, Bill offered him a "sweetheart deal" on the space.
+Sides quickly redesigned and rebuilt the Studio B control room, and moved all his equipment in.
+Studio B was an astounding acoustic space and Sides was thrilled.
 Bill felt that of all the rooms he had designed and built, this was his favorite and he was very pleased that his protégé would carry on the tradition.

 Early sessions ranged from Neil Diamond, Chick Corea, Bette Midler, and all the way to Frank Zappa.
 In 1982 towards the end of his career, Bill also leased Studio A to Allen.
-Mr. Sides made a few control room changes, and Studio A immediately became one of the most popular rooms in town again.
-One of the first projects was Lionel Ritchie's "Can't Slow Down," which sold 25 million records.
+Sides made a few control room changes, and Studio A immediately became one of the most popular rooms in town again.
+One of the first projects was Lionel Ritchie's "Can't Slow Down," which sold 25 million records and Michael Jackson's Thriller.
+Lionel and Michael became two of Allen's best long term clients.
 A couple years later, Bill sold United/Western to Allen, at which time United Recorders then became Ocean Way Recording.
-It was also during this time Mr. Sides began buying close to a thousand tube microphones from overseas: The European studios and broadcasters were dumping loads of "antiquated" tube mics for brand new phantom-powered transistor mics.
+It was also during this time Sides began buying close to a thousand tube microphones from overseas: The European studios and broadcasters were dumping loads of "antiquated" tube mics for brand new phantom-powered transistor mics.
 He carefully went through every mic, picking the absolutely best of the best and selling off the rest.
 This is how, along with mics from previous studio buyouts with Putnam, Ocean Way amassed one of the largest collection of tube mics in the world.